LiuJF1226/BDEdepth/README.md

 </div>

 ## Description
 This is the PyTorch implementation for BDEdepth.
-We build it based on the DDP version of Monodepth2 (see [Monodepth2-DDP](https://github.com/Sauf4896/monodepth2-ddp)), which have several features:
+We build it based on the DDP version of Monodepth2 (see [Monodepth2-DDP](https://github.com/Sauf4896/monodepth2-ddp)), which has several features:
 * DDP training mode
 * Resume from an interrupted training automatically
 * Evaluate and log after each epoch